Published: May 07, 2018 | Comments

-The challenge is that culture is harder to define and quantify than most other aspects of our organization.
-Quantifying culture isn't as straightforward as measuring customer satisfaction scores or tracking budgets, yet it is critical that we get our arms around what our culture is, or what we want it to be, because our culture determines our employees' happiness and productivity.
+The challenge is that culture is harder to define and quantify than most other aspects of our organizations.
+Quantifying culture isn't as straightforward as measuring customer satisfaction scores or tracking budgets, yet it is critical that we get our arms around what our culture is, or at least what we want it to be, because our culture determines our employees' happiness and productivity.

 First, I want to be clear.
 No magic pixie dust will suddenly provide you with employees who love everything they do or an unlimited budget for culture initiatives.
 However, with a proper framework, you can strengthen your culture regardless of circumstances or resources.

 What is this thing we refer to as "culture"?

 Is culture tangible and definable?
 Can we see it?
 Recognize it?

 Your organization's culture does not necessarily reflect the espoused list of values developed at an offsite meeting by the executive team and framed on the wall in your lobby.
 These are ideals.
 What you strive to be as an organization and what values you hope to endorse, may be different from the values, beliefs, and norms expressed in your actual practices and behavior.
 We expect alignment between the values and culture, but that all too often is not the case.

 The culture we "claim" (i.e., vision, mission, values), may not be the actual culture of the organization.

 Here's a classic example.
 How many of you have been a customer of a company whose advertisements or literature says something like, "The Customer is our first priority," but had the exact opposite experience when dealing with them?
 We probably all have many examples.